 *In Greek mythology Mars was called Ares and had two sons, Phobos (Fear) and Deimos (Terror), who would accompany their father into battle, driving his chariot and spreading fear in their wake.
 Likewise, the planet Mars has two moons, each named after Ares’ sons.

-*The surface of Mars has many features that are common to Earth, such as plains, canyons and volcanoes.
+*Mars has many surface features that are common to Earth, such as plains, canyons and volcanoes.
 The largest volcano in the solar system Olympus Mons (27 kilometers) is found on the planet, as well as the deepest system of valleys known as Valles Marineris (10 kilometers).
 Unlike the Earth, however, Mars has many craters scattered throughout its surface.

 *Mars has polar caps like the Earth, although they contain mostly frozen carbon dioxide, also known as ‘dry ice.’
 The atmosphere on Mars is 95.3% carbon dioxide, and is so thin that water can only exist as vapor or ice.
 The rest of Mars’ atmosphere consists of 2.7% nitrogen, 1.6% argon and trace amounts of oxygen, carbon monoxide, water vapor, and other gases.